 We know how much you are working hard to ace this section of the IELTS test.
 This article has prepared the most useful and common phrases you can use during the IELTS speaking test.
 Start using them in your practices and mock tests and get ready to impress the examiner with your speaking skills!

 - What are Some Useful IELTS Interview Expressions?

 - When to Use Phrases Effectively During the IELTS Speaking Test?

-- Do’s and Don’ts of Using Phrases in the IELTS Speaking Tests
+- The Do’s and Don’ts of Using Phrases in the IELTS Speaking Tests

 - Additional Helpful Tips and Tricks to Improve Your English Speaking Skills